 “The feedback from our financial aid has been very positive,” Ranae said.
 “Our financial aid director is able to keep tabs on everything.
 She knows where students are in the process, and she offers help if hiring managers need any.
 It seems to be a very simple process.”

-Ranae credits Hire with streamlining the student hiring process for human resources, financial aid and community partners — and remembers how difficult it was to process student applications when using another system.
+Ranae credits ATS with streamlining the student hiring process for human resources, financial aid, and community partners—and remembers how difficult it was to process student applications when using another system.

 “It was not the smoothest process,” she explained.
 “It’s much simpler now.”